UFAW and Animal Welfare

 Animals in Research - The Three Rs

-UFAW employment of Professor William Russell and Rex Burch as UFAW Scholars in the 1950s led directly to the development of the 3Rs principles.
-These principles are now accepted world-wide as the fundamental ethical framework within which research using animals should be conducted, are now incorporated into European legislation and have had an enormous international impact in improving the welfare of these animals.
+UFAW’s employment of Professor William Russell and Rex Burch as UFAW Scholars in the 1950s led directly to the development of the 3Rs principles.
+These principles are now accepted world-wide as the fundamental ethical framework within which research using animals should be conducted.
+They are incorporated into European legislation and have had an enormous international impact in improving the welfare of animals used in research.

 - Replacement - the use of non-animal subjects wherever possible, and the research, development and validation of new non-animal research and testing models;